New Danish feature films

 Insurance detective Max is investigating the disappearance of Arthur.
 The assignment takes him on a long and mysterious journey into the clandestine Aurora Hotel, a unique secretive facility that specialises in elaborate assisted suicide fantasies.
-While in the midst of an existential crisis, Max starts to question his own perception of reality.
+While in the midst of an existential crisis, Max starts to question his perception of reality.

 Frelle Petersen, 2019

-Kris lives with her partly disabled uncle in rural Denmark and together they run a derelict farm.
+Kris lives with her partly disabled uncle in rural Denmark and together they run a small farm.
 In their quirky yet loving relationship, built upon daily routines, words aren’t necessary.
 Kris is the dominant workhorse and she has taken on a motherly and overprotecting role towards her uncle.